Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 ## Basic interfaces as type sets

-Interfaces in Go have always described sets of types.
+Interfaces in Go are used to describe sets of types.
 For example, the interface

 ```go
 type S interface {